 (viii) Section 8- Privacy

-Section 8 requires broadcasters to avoid any unwarranted infringement of privacy in programmes and in connection with obtaining material included in programmes.
-Any infringement of privacy should be warranted.
-This section, like the preceding section applies on how broadcasters treat the individuals or organisations directly affected by programmes, rather than to what the general public sees and/or hears as viewers and listeners.
+- Section 8 requires broadcasters to avoid any unwarranted infringement of privacy in programmes and in connection with obtaining material included in programmes.
+Privacy should only be encroached upon by warrant .
+This section, like the preceding section, applies to how broadcasters treat the individuals or organisations directly affected by programmes, rather than to what the general public sees and/or hears as viewers and listeners.

 (ix) Section 9- Commercial references on TV

-This section relates to broadcasters’ editorial independence and control over programming with a distinction between editorial content and advertising.
+- This section relates to broadcasters’ editorial independence and control over programming with a distinction between editorial content and advertising.
 The BBC, S4C and S4C Digital are not Ofcom licensees and, therefore, not subject to sections 9.
-However, they are subject to the legislation on listed events and, therefore, the regulations on listed events as set out in the relevant provisions of the Code.
+They are, however, subject to the laws on listed events, as outlined in the relevant provisions of the Code..
 Section 9 requires broadcasters to maintain independent editorial control over programming.
 It also obliges broadcasters to ensure the distinction of editorial content from advertising.
-It prohibits “surreptitious advertising” which makes reference to a product, service, or trademark within a programme with the intention to advertise without making this clear to the audience.
+Advertising that is not explicitly stated in the program is called “surreptitious advertising”.
 Section 9 provides rules for the sponsorship of television programmes.
 It provides regulations relating to, among other things, prohibited sponsors and the format and content of the sponsor’s credit.

 (x) Section 10- Commercial communications on radio

-This section relates to radio broadcast only and is to ensure the transparency of commercial communications as a means to secure consumer protection.
+- This section relates to radio broadcast only and is to ensure the transparency of commercial communications as a means to secure consumer protection.
 Section 10 of the Code contains specific rules for radio broadcasting.
 The fundamental principle in section 10 is to ensure the transparency of commercial communications as a means to secure consumer protection.
-Viewers must not be misled.
+It is important not to mislead viewers.
 There has to be transparency and editorial independence.
-Advertising products has to be kept separate from the content of programmes.
+It is necessary to keep advertising products and program content separate.

-We have specialist media solicitors who can help you navigate the complexities of broadcasting in the UK and also get you the required Ofcom licence to broadcast.
-For expert legal advice, contact firstname.lastname@example.org or WhatsApp us on 07583452230.
-Visit www.bizlawuk.co.uk to find more useful content.
-If you find this information useful, please like and share it.
+We have specialist media solicitors who can help you navigate the complexities of broadcasting in the UK and also get you the required Ofcom license to broadcast.
+For expert legal advice, contact email@example.com or WhatsApp us on 07583452230 and we can connect you to the right media law professional.
+Visit https://www.bizlawuk.co.uk to find out more about how we can help you with our other business services, check our 5-star testimonials and watch our Youtube channel or listen to our podcasts.
+If you find this information useful, please follow our social media platforms, like, and share.